nafisazizir/nafisazizir/README.md

 Hey there!
 I'm Nafis, a rising junior undergraduate CS student at the Universitas Indonesia, currently I'm pursuing double degree program where I will be continue my study at the University of Queensland on Feb '24.
 I constantly strive to contribute to my community through innovative projects and ideas

 # What I'm Currently Engaged In ✏️
-- Working on a side projects, course catalog, course search, and timetable generator for my university.
+- Working on a side projects, attend some hackathons.

 # Accomplishments and Experiences 🏅
 - Assisted as a Teaching Assistant for courses on Foundations of Programmin, where I instructed and supported students in an introduction to programming in Python